Are You a Starter or a Finisher?

-I kicked things off with a question I find important for writers to discern about themselves: are you a "starter" or a "finisher"?
+Last week, I held a Facebook Live on the Writer’s Loom Facebook page.
+I focused on a question that’s important for writers to discern about themselves: are you a “starter” or a “finisher”?
 Do you gravitate toward beginning writing projects or concluding them?
 (See video below.)

-There are no black-and-white lines between these phases--and sometimes we may find ourselves oscillating between various levels of nested beginnings and endings.
+There are no black-and-white lines between these phases–and sometimes we may find ourselves oscillating between various levels of nested beginnings and endings.
 We may be writing the introductory paragraph (a kind of beginning) of our conclusion (a kind of ending).
-For most writer, the middle place are the hardest ones to be in--we'll leave that aside for now and tackle in another post.
+For most writers, the middle place is the hardest to be in–we’ll leave tackle that in another post.

 The reason it’s important to get a sense of our strengths and preferences on this question is so that we can better meet our selves where we’re at and employ specific strategies to further our writing.

 If you’re a starter, here are some strategies to try next time you’re stuck in the midst of “Ending Ennui”: